CS 1110: Introduction to Computing Using Python

 Installing on Macintosh

-If you are running MacOS 10.8, it may complain that the package is from an unidentified developer.
+When you install the package, it may complain that it is from an unidentified developer.
+This is Apple trying to be a little too careful on what you install on your computer.
 To get around this, control-click on the package and select “Open,” then click “Open” again in the resulting dialog box.

-Download the correct file for your operating system.
-These are both big files.
+Download the file CornellExtensionsOSX.zip.
+This is a big file.
 If you find the download time too slow, you can come to consulting hours to get a copy, or use a USB drive to get a copy from someone who already has it.

 After downloading the file, double click on it to unzip the contents into a folder somewhere on your computer.
 Once again, you see will a package installer.
 Double click on the package installer and follow the directions.
 Your installation is now complete.